Generic selectors

 Video: I did a little dance!

-The student watches a short video of the press conference as the New Zealand Prime Minister discusses the country’s handling of the virus and the effects on the economy.
+The student watches a short video of a press conference in which the New Zealand Prime Minister discusses the country’s handling of the virus and the effects on the economy.
 They answer the questions that follow.